Auburn teenager stars as voice of ‘Molly of Denali’ in first kids series focusing on stories of Alaska Natives

 “We definitely have similarities through our culture, but it’s not only that,” said Sovereign.
 “Molly has a lot of perseverance.
 Even through the show I need perseverance, recording and everything.
 It’s really great work but it can be tiring at times.”

 The audition process was a whirlwind for Sovereign.
-She was working with native youth theater group “Ready, Go, Soaring” when she and her fellow group members were asked to audition.
+She was working with native youth theater group “Red Eagle Soaring” when she and her fellow group members were asked to audition.
 She sent in her audition electronically and ended up getting a callback.

 “It’s crazy how it all happened,” said Sovereign.
 “It was very out of the blue.”